 - Stand-up comedy and the African diaspora

 - Stand-up comedy and abjection in Africa

-Abstracts will be reviewed in conjunction with STIAS; selected candidates will be invited to submit a completed working paper before the colloquium, which is expected to take place at STIAS in mid-2019.
+Abstracts will be reviewed in conjunction with STIAS; selected candidates will be invited to submit a completed working paper before the colloquium, which is expected to take place at STIAS during September 2019.
 Only candidates who submit completed papers by an agreed deadline will receive an invitation to attend the colloquium.

 Following the colloquium and discussion of papers, final papers will be collated into a book on African stand-up comedy to be published with a reputable scholarly publisher.

 For any enquiries, please leave a reply in the comments section at the bottom of this page.

 STIAS Iso Lomso fellow Dr Izuu Nwankwo is a senior lecturer in the Department of Theatre Arts, Chukwuemeka Odumegwu Ojukwu University, Anambra State, Nigeria.
 For his STIAS project Dr Nwankwo is conducting research on “Taboo, (Self-)Censorship and the Limits of Humour in African Stand-up Comedy”.
 This colloquium will serve to inform the study, while producing an edited book that represents views from Africa’s different regions.
 The selection of participants will aim to include two or three representatives from each of the Africa’s main regions.